Banner

 Hiker Preparation

-• Physical Fitness Focus on long-distance hill walking and cardio before arrival.
+Focus on long-distance hiking, steep ascents, and cardio conditioning before arrival.

-• Acclimatization Plan for 2–3 days in Cusco (3,400 m) to adjust before starting.
+Plan 2–3 days in Cusco (3,400 m) prior to departure for proper adaptation.

 Why travel with Orange Nation Peru?